apache/flink/docs/tutorials/event_driven.md

 Side outputs are a convenient way to do this.

 Each side output channel is associated with an `OutputTag<T>`.
-The tags have generic types that correspond to the type of the side output's DataStream, and they have names.
-Two OutputTags with the same name should have the same type, and will refer to the same side output.
+The tags have generic types that correspond to the type of the side output's `DataStream`, and they have names.
+Two `OutputTag`s with the same name should have the same type, and will refer to the same side output.

 ### Example